Opinion4 min read

 The Bookmarks Problem

 Okay, so maybe you don't screenshot.
-Maybe you use Instagram's built-in save feature or Threads bookmarks.
+Maybe you use Instagram's built-in save feature.
 That's better, right?

 Not really.

-Bookmarks are a list, not a map.
+Bookmarks are just a list.
 When you're walking through Shibuya or strolling through Montmartre, you don't need a chronological feed of saved posts.
-You need a visual map that shows you every place nearby.
+You need Google Maps links that show you every place nearby.

 Plus, bookmarks are platform-locked.
-Your Instagram saves don't talk to your Threads saves.
-If you discover places across multiple apps, your "saved places" are fragmented across different lists.
+If you discover places across multiple apps, your "saved places" are fragmented across different lists with no way to unify them.

 The Google Maps Workaround